The superb Black-and-orange Flycatcher, which occurs only in Southern India, by Simon Colenutt.

 The lists below are for the northern winter.

-Red Spurfowl.
+Grey Junglefowl, Red Spurfowl, White-spotted (Spot-breasted) Fantail, Indian (Chestnut-bellied) Nuthatch and Indian Scimitar-babbler.
 Also a chance of Painted Bush Quail and White-bellied Minivet.

 Amphibians and Reptiles